tissatussa/Arbeperft/README.md

 May contain these characters, in any order:

 ```
-h: show only this Help message, all other options and parameters will be ignored.
+h: show only this Help message, all other options and arguments will be ignored.
 z: show just Perft counts, no other info : options x e c p will be ignored:
 x: count captures
 e: count En Passant captures (only when option x is also given)